wadhwahitesh/Cloud-Based-STS/src/README.md

 4. In FrontEnd directory, run "python3 front_end.py"
 5. Now for the client, inside the client directory, run "python3 client.py".

-## For running tests

-Run "pytest" inside the src folder.

 ## Group Contribution

 Anchal completed part 1 and 2